driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 ## FluxCD implements GitOps
 We can use FluxCD to bootstrap and configure our Cluster but not only that.

-One interesting FluxCD feature is it's capacity to automatically update images in manifests.
+One interesting FluxCD feature is its capacity to automatically update images in manifests.
 This is normally used to update the application Deployments but its flexibility enables updating images used in any kind of resource, like kpack `ClusterStack`.

 ImagePolicy for a Deployment